Skip to content

 Get involved

-If you would like to hear about additional opportunities to shape the Early Years Library through focus groups, interviews or early site pilots, or for more information, please contact Sara Baker or Julia Birchenough via earlyyearslibrary@educ.cam.ac.uk .
+If you would like to hear about opportunities to become involved with the Early Years Library Project or for more information, please contact Sara Baker or Julia Birchenough via earlyyearslibrary@educ.cam.ac.uk .